M. D. Bright: Biography

-His work in comics began in 1978 with a three-page story in House of Mystery #257 (April 1978) His first regular work was providing the art for the Christopher J. Priest (then going by his birth name, Jim Owsley) penned Falcon mini-series in 1983.
-One issue had been completed by artist Paul Smith, and Bright pencilled the remaining three issues.
+Bright was born on December 27, 1955 and grew up in Montclair, New Jersey.
+His work in comics began in 1978 with a three-page story in House of Mystery #257 (April 1978).
+His first regular work was providing the art for the Christopher Priest-penned Falcon mini-series in 1983.
+One issue was completed by artist Paul Smith, and Bright pencilled the remaining three issues.